xobserve/xo/datav/plugins/README.md

-## ObserveX external plugins
+## xObserve external plugins

 This directory contains the source code of external plugins which are developed by community.
-The external plugins are not included in the default plugins, you need to [build them manually](https://observex.io/docs/external-panel-install) to use them.
+The external plugins are not included in the default plugins, you need to [build them manually](https://xobserve.io/docs/external-panel-install) to use them.

 ## Keep the source code if you need it